 Why is this important?

-The London Borough of Bromley has now totally demolished the beautiful, large (circa 70 square metres) Grade II Listed Vestry, which housed the Air Crew Association stained glass window above the door.
-BUT WE STILL DESPERATELY NEED YOUR SIGNATURES AND SUPPORT!
-Above is the hideous building that will replace it if we don't act now to get the design changed .
-(With many thanks to the 'wag' who has doctored the image, aptly re-titling the building to reflect most peoples' opinion of the design.)
-Does this desecration of our Memorial Chapel make you angry?
-Email the BHMM Trust and tell them: firstname.lastname@example.org Please sign the petition and share with your friends to help us fight this monstrosity actually being built.
-The plan also requires change of use of part of the Nave (the St George's Room) to provide additional space for the new museum, the overall design of which the vast majority of genuinely concerned people find appalling - an ultra modern, stark flat roofed structure enveloping two sides of the Chapel.
+The picture shows some of the group from Biggin Hill in front of the Cenotaph on Battle of Britain Day 15th Sept 2017, having just delivered the Petition to the three Secretaries of State.
+Despite this the London Borough of Bromley has now totally demolished the beautiful, large (circa 70 square metres) Grade II Listed Vestry, which housed the Air Crew Association stained glass window above the door.
+BUT WE STILL DESPERATELY NEED YOUR SIGNATURES AND SUPPORT AS WE INTEND TO RESUBMIT THE PETITION AT REGULAR INTERVALS.
+This is to register our absolute disgust at the demolition of the Vestry and our continuing opposition to the awful BHMM design for the long awaited Museum building that is to replace it, ignoring more popular alternatives.
+The plan also requires change of use of part of the Nave (the St George's Room) to provide additional space for the new museum, the overall design of which the vast majority of genuinely concerned people find appalling - an ultra modern, stark, flat-roofed structure enveloping two sides of the Chapel.
 Please email for more pictures and additional information by clicking on my name, top left of screen.

 This inappropriate, unpopular scheme is being financed by the Heritage Lottery Fund to the tune of nearly £2million.
 Money that should be re-directed to a more sympathetic design 'worthy' of Biggin Hill, 'The Strongest Link' (Station Motto).

 Under these proposals, visitors to the Chapel will no longer be able to view the St George's Room with its commemorative stained glass windows, including the St George's Battle of Britain Memorial Window, without paying the predicted museum charge of £7.50.